psalm842/introtobackendwebdev/README.md

 - What is an ORM?
 - Why do websites need one?
 - Create a django database
-    - peepdb for inspecting?

-## Week 5 - To-Do App in Django
+## Week 6 - Voting App in Django

 - What are static files?

-## Week 6 - Admin/User Login
+- Voting App Introduction
+- Creating a voting form
+- Saving the votes to the database

 ## Week 7 - Hosting Django - Pythonanywhere.com